-Investments in domestic capabilities must be complemented by strategic trade and diplomatic policy to support the vitality of U.S. battery materials in global markets.
-The U.S. has an opportunity to capitalize on North American mineral resources and manufacturing expertise to build a secure battery industry that promotes job creation, safety, sustainability standards, and provides an alternative to sources that rely on forced labor, poor environmental records, and other malpractices.
-Doing so successfully, however, will require coordination with allies such as Canada, Australia, the United Kingdom, European Union countries, Japan, and South Korea, as those countries also focus on growing their battery industries to reduce dependence on China.
+Investments in domestic capabilities must be complemented by strategic trade and diplomatic policy.
+The U.S. has a unique opportunity to capitalize on our North American mineral resources and manufacturing expertise to build a secure battery industry that promotes job creation, safety, and high sustainability standards.
+North American industry provides a viable alternative to sources that rely on forced and/or child labor, have poor environmental records, and engage in various other malpractices.
+Doing so successfully, however, will require coordination with allies around the world, as other countries also focus on reducing dependence on China.

-Coordination with Canada, which has strategic resource deposits, is of the utmost importance to securing North American battery supply chains.
-With shared borders and infrastructure as well as existing geographical, environmental, and economic benefits, the U.S. and Canada are poised to complement one another’s mineral resources as well as critical technologies, energy, and defense industries.
-As a North American organization, BMTC is an outspoken advocate of the benefits of U.S.-Canadian coordination on battery supply chains and encourages both countries to expand efforts under the Joint Action Plan on Critical Minerals.
+Coordination with Canada is of the utmost importance to securing North American battery supply chains.
+With shared existing geographical, environmental, and economic benefits, the U.S. and Canada are poised to complement one another’s mineral resources as well as critical technologies, energy, and defense industries.
+As a North American organization, BMTC is an outspoken advocate of the benefits of U.S.-Canadian coordination on battery supply chains and encourages both countries to expand upon efforts together.